-- a day bag or backpack for traveling - a laptop computer - a USB memory device for transferring documents and photos between computers - a converter specifically for laptops (check your specific laptop needs) the wrong one can ruin your hard drive - voltage converter and adapter plugs to be used for US electronics (Tip: buy hairdryers there!) - space/vacuum bags (can be found at Wal-Mart or Target and can condense the amount of space your clothing uses in your luggage.) - luggage ID tags inside and outside of your luggage - 8 extra passport photos for ID cards, etc - International phone numbers for computer and credit cards - Address book
+- a day bag or backpack for traveling - a laptop computer with wireless internet capacities - a USB memory device for transferring documents and photos between computers - a converter specifically for laptops (check your specific laptop needs) the wrong one can ruin your hard drive - voltage converter and adapter plugs to be used for US electronics (Tip for women: buy hairdryers there!) - space/vacuum bags (can be found at Wal-Mart or Target and can condense the amount of space your clothing uses in your luggage.) - luggage ID tags inside and outside of your luggage - 8 extra passport photos for ID cards, etc - International phone numbers for computer and credit cards - Address book